Household Support Fund

 Royal Borough of Windsor & Maidenhead: £1,036,165

-The simple answer to this is that the funding available within the Household Support Fund grant isn’t enough to help everyone in the borough in the way we would want to, and because of this we need to make choices about how the money is used.
+The simple answer to this is that the funding available within the Household Support Fund grant wasn’t enough to help everyone in the borough in the way we would want to, and because of this we need to make choices about how the money is used.

 Reading Borough Council wants to support families with children who may be struggling with the rising cost of living.
 Therefore, we are issuing vouchers directly to families who qualify for pupil premium/free school meals and care leavers.